Math 50 Linear regression modeling

 • Know the effects of adding a predictor to the model.
 For example, be able to predict how it will change another regression coefficient given the correlation with existing predictors.

-• Know what Simpson’s paradox is and when it occurs
+• Know what Simpson’s paradox is and when it occurs.

 • Interpret the output of a fitted model: Which effects are significant, what does $R^2$ mean.